 The polynomial \[3x^5+13x^4+3x^3+3x^2+13x+3\] can be factorized as the product of two quadratics and one linear polynomial in \(x\), all with positive integer leading coefficients.
-What is the sum of all of the coefficients in the three factors?
+What is the sum of all of the coefficients and constant terms in the three factors?

 Given that \(f(x) \) and \(g(x) \) are two non-constant polynomials with integer coefficients such that